home-assistant/supervisor/API.md

 ## HassIO REST API

-Interface for HomeAssistant to controll things from supervisor.
+Interface for HomeAssistant to control things from supervisor.

 On error:
 ```json